Phonics Defeats Whole Language Theory, Literacy In Schools

 Writing skills lost importance in the process of “whole language” taking over in teaching.
 So children were taught to write without lined paper.
 This led to chaotic writing habits and a loss of proportion in letter sizes.
-Gradually lined paper has been reintroduced in the early grades.
+Gradually lined paper was reintroduced in the early grades.
+Writing is a different skill from reading and writing skill lags behind reading skill.

 As several generations of students have passed through our schools, some only functionally literate, there has been a groundswell against the ‘whole language’ approach.
 There are still some relics from the era in primary school classrooms today.

 And this is the link.
-It is very readable and informative and I would recommend it to parents and teachers alike.
+It is very readable and informative, and I would commend it to parents and teachers alike.
 The author has a lot to say about the intransigence of “whole language” supporters in the face of persuasive evidence against it.

 About fifteen years ago, schools in England introduced the Literacy Hour and the Numeracy Hour.
 This means that every primary school in England teaches literacy and numeracy each for one hour every day.
 Children are no longer left to pick up how the English language works but must be expressly taught.
 This is a good example of the reaction against “whole language” teaching in primary schools.

 So what have we replaced “whole language” with, in Australia?
 Not long ago there was a noise in the community and the media about “synthetic phonics”.

 Where the word “synthetic” came from, I don’t know.
 I think it was to make “phonics” sound new and different.
 Phonics is phonics and was always the basis of the written language.
 Instead of having about seventy-five letters in the alphabet, European languages use an alphabet with twenty-six.
 With various combinations of letters we create additional sounds.
 The letter ‘t’ has a phonic (a sound); the letter ‘h’ has a sound, and the combination of the two in ‘th’ makes a third sound.